apache/nifi-minifi-cpp/extensions/python/PYTHON.md

 ## Using NiFi Python Processors

-MiNiFi C++ supports the use of NiFi Python processors, that are inherited from the FlowFileTransform or the FlowFileSource base class.
+MiNiFi C++ supports the use of NiFi Python processors, that are inherited from the FlowFileTransform, RecordTransform or the FlowFileSource base class.
 To use these processors, copy the Python processor module to the nifi_python_processors subdirectory of the python directory.
 By default, the python directory is ${minifi_root}/minifi-python.
 To see how to write NiFi Python processors, please refer to the Python Developer Guide under the [Apache NiFi documentation](https://nifi.apache.org/documentation/v2/).

 In the flow configuration these Python processors can be referenced by their fully qualified class name, which looks like this: org.apache.nifi.minifi.processors.nifi_python_processors.<package_name>.<processor_name>.
 For example, the fully qualified class name of the PromptChatGPT processor implemented in the file nifi_python_processors/PromptChatGPT.py is org.apache.nifi.minifi.processors.nifi_python_processors.PromptChatGPT.
 If a processor is copied under a subdirectory, because it is part of a python submodule, the submodule name will be appended to the fully qualified class name.
 For example, if the QueryPinecone processor is implemented in the QueryPinecone.py file that is copied to nifi_python_processors/vectorstores/QueryPinecone.py, the fully qualified class name will be org.apache.nifi.minifi.processors.nifi_python_processors.vectorstores.QueryPinecone in the configuration file.

 **NOTE:** The name of the NiFi Python processor file should match the class name in the file, otherwise the processor will not be found.

 Due to some differences between the NiFi and MiNiFi C++ processors and implementation, there are some limitations using the NiFi Python processors:
-- Record based processors are not yet supported in MiNiFi C++, so the NiFi Python processors inherited from RecordTransform are not supported.
+- Schemas are not supported in MiNiFi C++, so the schemas are ignored and passed as None in the `transform` method in the RecordTransform NiFi Python processors.
 - There are some validators in NiFi that are not present in MiNiFi C++, so some property validations will be missing using the NiFi Python processors.
 - MiNiFi C++ only supports expression language with flow file attributes, so only FLOWFILE_ATTRIBUTES expression language scope is supported, otherwise the expression language will not be evaluated.
 - MiNiFi C++ does not support property dependencies, so the property dependencies will be ignored.
 If a property depends on another property, the property will not be required.